bastienmichaux/generator-jhipster-db-helper/README.md

 ## Contributing

-1. Fork this module and create a new branch
+* Fork this module and create a new branch
-2. In the module folder, type `yarn link`
+* In the module folder, `$ yarn link`
-3. Create a new JHipster app in an empty folder : `yo jhipster`
+* Create a new JHipster app in an empty folder : `$ yo jhipster`
-4. In the new app folder : `yarn link generator-jhipster-db-helper`
+* In the new app folder : `$ yarn link generator-jhipster-db-helper`

- * Yep it's quite a strokeful.
+> Yep it's quite a strokeful.
 Consider using an alias

-5. In the new app folder : `yo jhipster-db-helper`
+* In the new app folder : `yo jhipster-db-helper`
-6. Answer the questions.
+* Answer the questions.
 The module should work.
 You now have a working test app.

-  * You can directly edit your local repo and test the changes in the app.
+You can edit your local repo and test the changes in the app.
+No need to rebuild or regen anything.

-To be DRY in Yeoman generators, use `_privateFunctions`.

-Constants go to `generators/dbh-constants.js`.

-If you have a bug, contact us at [bastienmichaux@gmail.com](mailto:"bastienmichaux@gmail.com") or create an issue.
+Something doesn't work as expected ?
+Create an issue.

 ## License

-Apache-2.0 © @bastienmichaux, @adrienHorgnies and the JHipster contributors
+Apache-2.0

 [npm-image]: https://img.shields.io/npm/v/generator-jhipster-db-helper.svg